richardhenyash/perkulater/TESTING.md

 Signals need to be imported into the **app** config files to ensure correct operation of the code.
 *E501* (line too long) errors are ignored for `settings.py` as it is not possible to shorten the affected lines of code without causing application errors.

-**Flake 8** output is shown here [Python Code Automated Testing And Flake8 Output](media/testing/validation/python/python-automated-testing-output.png).
+**Flake8** output is shown here [Python Code Automated Testing And Flake8 Output](media/testing/validation/python/python-automated-testing-output.png).

 Python **Automated Unit Testing** was implemented using the [Django Unit Testing](https://docs.djangoproject.com/en/3.2/topics/testing/overview/) framework.
 **Unit Tests** have been written for all **Forms**, **Model Methods**, **Signals** and **Views**, for each **Django App** in  the **perkulater** project.